Departamento-de-Engenharia-Informatica/lei-24-s2-1df-1de-g063/docs/sprintA/us003/01.requirements-engineering/Readme.md

 ### 1.1.
 User Story Description

-This user story refers to the need to register a new employee with key attributes and a profession.
+The user story involves the task of adding a new employee to the system, capturing essential details such as personal information, job role, and any other pertinent attributes necessary for their registration.

 ### 1.2.
 Customer Specifications and Clarifications